-On May 13, 2015, the EDSU Plan was amended and restated to effect minor changes of a "house-keeping nature" and to cure ambiguity in certain plan provisions by the insertion of clarifying language.
-The changes included replacing the name of the Company with "Sienna Senior Living Inc." following the Company rebranding, and to clarify that participants may elect to contribute up to 100% of their STIP award to the plan, without matching by the Company.
+On April 18, 2017, the EDSU Plan was amended and restated to effect minor changes of a "house-keeping nature" and to cure ambiguity in certain plan provisions by the insertion of clarifying language.
+The changes included clarifying the method of determining the date of payment of a redemption amount to which a participant is entitled under the EDSU Plan.

-Copies of the LTIP, RSU Plan, DSU Plan, EDSU Plan and Employee Purchase Plan are available from the Vice-President, General Counsel and Corporate Secretary of the Company upon written request to 302 Town Centre Blvd., Suite 300, Markham, Ontario, L3R 0E8.
+Copies of the LTIP, RSU Plan, DSU Plan, EDSU Plan and Employee Purchase Plan (described below) are available from the Vice-President, General Counsel and Corporate Secretary of the Company upon written request to 302 Town Centre Blvd., Suite 300, Markham, Ontario, L3R 0E8.